BuddyForms/BuddyForms-ACF/readme.txt

 Freemius integration

 = 1.0.5 =
-fixed a tgm issue if acf pro was installed it still asked for acf free
+fixed a tgm issue if acf was installed it still asked for acf free

 = 1.0.4 =
 Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free version.
 Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.